ramsai924/-MS_Ms04_Pegasus_Tep_Hyderabad_2020_5/README.md

 - Any hand with an Ace valued as 11 is called a ‘soft’ hand.
 All other hands are ‘hard’ hands.

-- A starting hand of a 10 valued card and an Ace is called a Blackjack or natural and beats all hands other than another Blackjack.
+- A starting hand of a 10 valued card and, an Ace is called a Blackjack or natural and beats all hands other than another Blackjack.
 If both the player and dealer have Blackjack, the result is a push (tie): neither the player nor the bank wins and the bet is returned to the player.